-Why a cemetery is a “paradise” for this musician in Kerala, India: The Beautiful Shore
+Why a cemetery is a “paradise” for this musician in Kerala, India

 In Kerala, a state at the southern tip of India, it’s customary for people to be buried on the land of their religious affiliation.
 When that land gets full it becomes a major issue for the community - including for the local Salvation Army.